 The information contained in Resources is general in nature, and is only intended as a guide and is not meant to substitute for advice provided by specialists and professionals.
 Users are advised to consult with an expert on any particular problem.
 The case studies published are examples only and do not apply to all companies or situations.
 We do not endorse the way any individual company carries out its business.
 No claims or endorsements are made in relation to the Resources and We disclaim liability for the accuracy of the information contained therein or any consequences of any use or misuse of it to the fullest extent permitted by law.

-Any link (be it a hypertext link or other referral device) used on the website (including the Discussion Forum and Resources) is provided solely for the use and convenience of the visitor.
+Any link (be it a hypertext link or other referral device) used on the website (including Resources) is provided solely for the use and convenience of the visitor.
 The link does not represent any endorsement or recommendation by us and does not mean that We have any association with the linked website.
 We are not responsible for the content of any web sites that have links with our website or for the legal consequences of your entering into any contracts with the third parties that have these linked websites and We do not accept any liability for any loss, damage, expense, costs or liability whatsoever incurred by you as a result.

 We will not be liable for any loss, damage, expense, costs, delays or other liability whatsoever (including without limitation any financial losses such as loss of profit) which you may incur as a result of any event beyond our reasonable control (including without limitation any failure of transmission, communication, computer or other facilities or your inability to access the website for any reason or any failure, error or delay in the sending or receiving of any notice or communication or instruction through the post or any electronic medium).